-- Run your air conditioner less.
+- Use your air conditioner less.
 Set your thermostat to 78 degrees and use fans to help circulate cool air and create a “wind chill effect.”

 - Avoid allowing heat inside.
 Close the curtains to limit solar heat gain, and plant trees on the west and south sides of your home to provide shade.

 - Use heat-generating appliances at night.
-Use dryers, ovens, stoves, and dishwashers at night when there is less demand for electricity.
-Plus, they won’t heat you home during the day.
+Use the dishwasher, oven, stove, and dryer at night when electricity usage is lower.
+Also, they won’t heat your house throughout the daytime.